GET THE QUICK GUIDE

 Welcome

-My mission is to reduce the level of anxiety, depression, burnout, and suicidality experienced by autistic young people by advocating for a deeper societal understanding of autism, and access to the right supports and accommodations.
+As an autistic clinical psychologist, I am dedicated to reducing the mental health challenges faced by autistic young people by advocating for better understanding of autism, and access to the right supports and accommodations.

-With this aim in mind, I have designed a set of programs to help the adults who care for autistic kids - health professionals, educators, parents, and families - to truly understand what it means to be neurodivergent, and to skilfully support the kids in their life with kindness, compassion, and respect.
+With this aim in mind, I've designed a set of programs to help the adults who care for autistic kids - including health professionals, educators, parents, and families - to truly understand what it means to be autistic, and to skilfully collaborate to support the children in their care with kindness, compassion, and respect.

 The problem

-According to recent estimates, 1 in every 25 Australian young people is autistic.
+According to recent estimates, 1 in 25 Australian young people is identified as autistic.

 Schools are struggling to meet the needs of neurodivergent students.